-2) Start the climb to the prescribed altitude in the published Missed Approach Procedure (in this case, 10,000 ft).
-Upon reaching the appropriate altitude, press the NAV Key climb to have the autopilot fly to the hold.
+- 2) Start the climb to the prescribed altitude in the published Missed Approach Procedure (in this case, 10,000 ft). - a) Press the AP Key to re-engage the autopilot. - b) Press the NAV Key to have the autopilot fly to the hold.